Names from Greek Myth in Fundamental Physics: Mortals

 PENELOPE [\href{https://www.oecd-ilibrary.org/nuclear-energy/penelope-a-code-system-for-monte-carlo-simulation-of-electron-and-photon-transport_9d2cc3d5-en}{\em Monte Carlo simulation} {\em of electron and photon transport}], who had been artfully keeping suitors away in her husband's absence.
 Now you may think that Paris had had no way of knowing how fraught with consequences his act of taking Helen would be, but no, \\

-THESEUS [\href{https://www.isdc.unige.ch/theseus/}{\em imminent infrared and X-ray satellite} {\em for cosmology}] got there first, and paid for it with his mother Aethra, enslaved by Helen after rescue came.
+THESEUS [\href{https://www.isdc.unige.ch/theseus/}{\em Transient High-Energy Sky and Early Universe Surveyor}, {\em imminent infrared and X-ray satellite for cosmology}, and \href{https://inspirehep.net/experiments/1110544}{\em The Second Experiment Underground at Soudan} {\em for neutrino oscillation measurements}] got there first, and paid for it with his mother Aethra, enslaved by Helen after rescue came.
 Athens' greatest hero, Theseus slew the Minotaur, creature with a bull's head and a man's body, imprisoned by King Minos (see above) in the heart of a Labyrinth.
 The Minotaur was mothered by Minos' queen consort\\

 PASIPHAE [\href{https://pasiphae.science/}{\em Polar-Areas Stellar-Imaging in Polarization High-Accuracy Experiment}] and fathered by the Cretan Bull (don't ask), whose capture happened to be Heracles' seventh labour, a task Theseus himself undertook afterward in Marathon on the mainland.
 Minos had captured Theseus as food for the Minotaur, but the hero secures the help of Minos' daughter,\\